symfony/symfony1-docs/more-with-symfony/en/07-Extending-the-Web-Debug-Toolbar.markdown

 >As of symfony 1.3, a `sfWebDebugPanel` url parameter can be used to automatically
 >open a particular web debug panel on page load.
 For example, adding
 >`?sfWebDebugPanel=documentation` to the end of the url would automatically
 >open the documentation panel we just added.
-This is can become quite handy
+This can become quite handy
 >while building custom panels.

 The Three Types of Web Debug Panels